-A cyber-security policy ensures all staff understand what is expected and how to deal with an attack or breach.
-Also having the right people in place to enforce and monitor the implementation of the policy is vital to its effectiveness.
-Overall responsibility should sit with a senior manager who over sees the companies wider risk profile.
+A robust policy ensures all staff understand what is expected and how to deal with an attack or breach.
+Having the right people in place to enforce and monitor the implementation of the policy is vital to its effectiveness.
+Overall responsibility should sit with a senior security officer who oversees the wider risk profile.
 Outsourcing this function is also a proven strategy for smaller businesses.

-With more and more employees working from home or bringing personal devices into the workplace there must be strict guidelines around their usage.
-Ask your IT department if you have one to approve devices before they are used for work purposes.
-Or at the least make sure anti-virus software is installed, software is up to date and password protection is in place.
+With increasing numbers of employees working from home or bringing personal devices into the workplace there must be strict guidelines around their usage.
+Ensure you have a device approval policy in place for devices before they are used for work purposes.
+There should be minimum security software requirements (e.g., endpoint protection).
+All software should be up to date and devices should have strong password protection.

-Educating all staff members about why security matters and how they can help will not only reduce the risks but increase the response times when a breach occurs.
+Educating all staff members about why security matters and how they can help will not only reduce the risks but improve the response times when a breach occurs.
 Providing regular training sessions and up to date policy documents will encourage staff to put the guidelines into practice.
 Online learning is a great way to implement staff cybersecurity training.

 Always be prepared.
-Even the most secure systems can be infiltrated so always have a plan in place to deal with a breach and test it.
-Setup firewalls and anti-virus software to alert you when something unusual is happening so you can put your plan it to action as soon as possible.
+Even the most secure cyber security systems can be infiltrated so always have a plan in place to deal with a breach and test it.
+Implement early alerting – set up firewalls and security software to alert you when something unusual is happening.

 Outdated hardware and infrastructure can cause easily exploited vulnerabilities that software updates can’t solve.
 Where possible update your hardware and infrastructure every 2-3 years to stay up to date with the latest technological development and improve your protection.

-Cyber security is an ongoing process which needs to be regularly monitored and updated to be effective.
-Test the systems you have I place and keep accurate records so you know where improvements can be made and where your weakest links are.
-Testing and improving your known vulnerabilities will make you safer over time.
+Business cyber security is an ongoing management process that needs to be regularly monitored and updated to be effective.
+Test the systems you have in place and keep accurate records so you know where improvements can be made and where your weakest links are.
+Testing and improving your known vulnerabilities regularly will safeguard you from future attacks.

-As part of your drive to improve cyber security you may be considering updating your computer hardware.
-Make sure to remove and destroy the storage devices (such as hard drives) when disposing of old hardware that stores data to remove the hard disks and destroy them.
+As part of your initiative to improve business cyber security you may be considering updating your computer hardware.
+Make sure to remove and destroy the storage devices (such as hard drives) when disposing of old kit.
 This includes removable storage media such as USBs, DVDs and CDs.
 The destruction of these should be carried out by a reputable security firm.

-Carry out official background checks on prospective employees to check for previous criminal convictions.
-Check contracts between technology vendors and service providers to make sure there are consequences for failure to provide the products or services they have promised and that they comply with any relevant regulations.
+Where possible carry out background checks on prospective employees to check for previous criminal convictions.
+Check contracts between technology vendors and service providers to determine how they manage data security and adhere to regulations.
 Pay a visit to companies that will be handling any customer data to check out their security, backup procedures and personnel.

-You might think that physical security doesn’t apply to cyber security, but if someone can get physical access to a PC they can provide access to others online or install a virus.
+You might think that physical security doesn’t apply to cyber security, but if someone can get physical access to a laptop or desktop then they can provide access to others online or install trojan software.
 Install restricted door access such as assigned key fobs to monitor who enters the office.
 This includes external providers of services such as cleaning and maintenance.

-For further help with managed firewalls, secure networking or secure telephony solutions contact us or call our team on 0345 004 4040
+For further help with managed firewalls, secure networking or cyber security solutions contact us or call our team on 0345 004 4040